XenoXif/CFE-I18N-Beta/[CP] Canon Friendly Dialogue (Beta)/readme.txt

 hello!
 This readme is for mod makers and translators~

-Canon Friendly Dialogue Expansion has just receieved a massive update to it's code!
+Canon Friendly Dialogue Expansion has receieved a massive update to it's code!
 Now there is i18n functionality, a config to toggle individual npcs on/off, and shared key compatibility options.
 If you would like compatibility with CDE on our side, please reach out to Gizzymo on Nexus for writing/story releated compat, or Koda on Discord (Sour_Creamier) for coding or complex mod related compat

 How to translate i18n:
 https://github.com/Pathoschild/StardewMods/blob/develop/ContentPatcher/docs/author-guide/translations.md